bymar/mar-bakery/README.md

-# Angularstudy
+# Mar's Bakery

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2 for study purposes.

 ## Development server